y2k2mt/sse.cr/README.md

 sse = HTTP::ServerSentEvents::EventSource.new("http://127.0.0.1:8080")

 sse.on_message do |message|
-  # Recieving messages from server
+  # Receiving messages from server
   p message.data
 end